 Would you like to participate in a vascular health study?

 A research study is being conducted on the effects of L-Citrulline supplementation and low-intensity resistance exercise training on vascular function in postmenopausal women.
-We are seeking inactive women (ages 50-75 years) with high blood pressure (Blood pressure 120-159 mmHg systolic).
+We are seeking inactive women and men (ages 50-75 years) with high blood pressure (Blood pressure 120-159 mmHg systolic).